lalomartins/meteor-shower/README.md

     target: /var/meteor/myproject
 ```

 The actual running instance in this case will be in `/var/meteor/myproject/run`.
+(If you don't want your single instance to be named `run`, you can give it a name using the instance property, as you'll see below.)

 Dual or multi: